kathysledge/smig/docs/schema-reference/events.md

 ## Available variables

-Inside event handlers, you have access to:
+SurrealDB provides special variables inside event handlers so you can access the data being changed:

 | Variable | Available on | Contains |
 |----------|--------------|----------|